-Low scale for linear input Select the low scale corresponding to low linear input signal.
+Low scale for linear input.
+Select the low scale corresponding to low linear input signal.
 The default low linear input signal (INL) for mA, mV and V is 4.00mA, 0.00mV and 0.00V separately.
+This parameter is only showe when the input signal type is set to linear.
+(See also the cut-off function for further detail) High scale for linear input select the high scale corresponding to high linear input signal.
+The default low linear input signal (INH) for mA, mV and V is 20.00mA, 50.00mV and 10.00V separately.

 This parameter is only showed when the input signal type is set to linear.
-(See also the cut-off function for further detail)
+(See also the cut-off function for

-when the input signal type is set to linear.
-(See also use High scale top linear input Select the high scale corresponding to high linear input signal.
-The default low linear input signal (INH) for mA, mV and V is 20.00mA, 50.00mV and 10.00V separately This parameter is only showed when the input signal type is set to linear.
-(See also the cut-off function for further detail)